mustafabutt/user_management_Nestjs_Neextjs/README.md

 It uses JWT tokens and built-in JwtAuthGuard.

-Make sure you have installed Nodejs, Redis, and MongoDB.
+Make sure you have installed Nodejs, Redis and MongoDB.
-Clone the source code and run the following commands into the root directory.
+Clone the source code and run the following commands in to the root directory.

 First, start the Redis server by running the following command